-Barcelona's famous architectural son, Antonio Gaudi, left his mark on the city nowhere more prominently than in the gardens of the Parc Guell.
-The park, sited on Camel Hill and offering splendid views of the city, was originally planned to be a garden city suburb, but only two houses were completed before it was turned into a public recreational park.
-The gardens are festooned with examples of Gaudi's strange and mesmerising work, including flights of stairs, columns and a plaza decorated with mosaics.
-Famous features include Gaudi's dragon, a mosaic lizard straddling two staircases which is frequently replicated in souvenir stores, and the Sala Hipostila, or Doric Temple, which is a forest of 88 stone columns.
-Gaudi enjoyed experimenting with natural forms in his art and the park is a fascinating mixture of art and nature.
-The pink fairytale house standing at the entrance to the park was once home to Gaudi and his niece, but is now a museum containing some Gaudi-designed furniture, décor, drawings and portraits of the architect.
+Antonio Gaudi left his mark on Barcelona nowhere more than in the gardens of Guell Park.
+Sitting on Camel Hill and offering splendid views of the city, it was originally planned to be a garden city suburb.
+But only two houses were completed before it was turned into a public recreational park.
+The gardens are festooned with examples of Gaudi's strange and mesmerising work, including flights of stairs, columns, and a plaza decorated with mosaics.
+Famous features include Gaudi's dragon, and the Sala Hipostila, or Doric Temple, which is a forest of 88 stone columns.
+Gaudi enjoyed experimenting with natural forms and the park is a fascinating mixture of art and nature.
+The pink fairytale house standing at the entrance to the park was once home to Gaudi and his niece.
+However, it's now a museum containing some Gaudi-designed furniture, décor, drawings, and portraits.
 Guided walking tours of the park are available and usually very informative, but it is enjoyable to stroll around without a guide too.
-To fully explore the park at your leisure you will need at least half a day - don't forget the camera!
+To fully explore the park at your leisure you will need at least half a day.

 Transport: 20 minutes walk from Lesseps Metro stop, or bus 24 from Placa de Catalunya drops you outside the main entrance

 Opening times: Open daily from 10am to 7pm (closing times may vary depending on the season)